College Student Intern Resume Example

 If you want to stand out, highlight your campus involvement and tech skills.
 For example, mention student leadership, event planning, or use of Microsoft Excel for class projects.

 Focus on what you bring to the table, not what you lack.
 This helps employers see your potential-and that's the point.
-Take this chance to show your drive.
+Take this chance to show your drive—and make sure your application includes a cover letter that highlights your motivation.

 When you’re a college student, your education section does a lot of heavy lifting on your resume.